nav-close

 PHÒNG TIN TỨC RM

-To provide a reliable and great trading experience for our users, the scheduled maintenance will take place from May 3rd, 20:00 PM to May 4th, 01:00 AM (AEST).
+To provide a reliable and better trading experience for our users, the maintenance will take place from Saturday, 26th July 2025, 20:00 PM – Sunday, 27th July 2025, 01:00 AM (AEST).
+This maintenance is anticipated to last approximately 5 hours, and the specific completion time might vary based on the situation.
 During these maintenance periods, you may experience temporary access limitations to your accounts or trading services, including placing trades.
 Should you have any questions or require assistance, please do not hesitate to contact our customer support team.

 ĐỌC THÊM